 VLC (VideoLAN Client) is a free, open-source, cross-platform multimedia player developed by VideoLAN that plays virtually any video or audio format without requiring additional codec downloads.
 Originally released in 2001, it supports DVD, Audio CD, VCD, streaming protocols, screen recording, media conversion, and advanced playback features.
-Unlike proprietary media players, VLC handles hundreds of codecs natively and includes features like subtitle synchronization, audio/video effects, network streaming, and interactive zoomβmaking it the Swiss Army knife of media playback.
-Its zero licensing or spyware concerns, combined with extensive customization options through skins and extensions, have made it one of the most downloaded media players with over 3 billion downloads worldwide.
+Unlike proprietary media players, VLC handles hundreds of codecs natively—including AV1, H.265, and legacy formats—and includes features like subtitle synchronization, audio/video effects, network streaming, interactive zoom, and a built-in HTTP remote control interface, making it the Swiss Army knife of media playback.
+Its zero licensing or spyware concerns, combined with extensive customization through skins, extensions, and Lua scripting, have made it one of the most downloaded software applications with over 6 billion downloads worldwide; VLC 3.0.22 added dark mode, Windows ARM64 support, and AMD Frame Rate Doubler, while AI-powered offline subtitle generation (using whisper.cpp) is in active development for VLC 4.0.

 What This Cheat Sheet Covers